louptheron/stub-corda-networkmap/README.md

 Additional server properties can be configured using the standard Dropwizard configuration: http://www.dropwizard.io/1.3.0/docs/manual/configuration.html#http

-## Connecting nodes: adding notary
+## Connecting nodes
-Each node that will have `OU=Notary` in its legal name will be automatically added to this test stub network map as a notary.
-Adding notary nodes changes the network map and normally would require signalling an upgrade, and having node operators manually approve the network map update (via RPC / node shell).

 For testing, the temporary procedure is:

-1. run notary nodes with `OU=Notary` in their legal names and compatibilityZoneURL in their config (e.g. `compatibilityZoneURL: "http://localhost:8080"`).

-2. notary nodes will self-shutdown with an exception: `network.NetworkMapUpdater.updateNetworkMapCache - Node is using parameters with hash: ... but network map is advertising: ...`

-3. delete `network-parameters` in the notary nodes' directories and run them again

-4. run all other nodes with the compatibilityZoneURL in their configs
+1. run all other nodes with the compatibilityZoneURL in their configs